 Rule 122.
-Use of Recording Devices
+Use of Recording Devices at a Courthouse

 Purpose.
-This rule specifies the permitted and prohibited uses of recording devices in a courthouse, while allowing the court to preserve the dignity of proceedings and ensure courthouse safety and security, and subject to specified requirements and limitations.
+This rule specifies the permitted and prohibited uses of recording devices at a courthouse.

 Definitions.
-The following definitions apply in this rule.

-A “courthouse” includes all areas within the exterior walls of a court building, or if the court does not occupy the entire building, that portion of the building used for the administration and operation of the court.
-A “courthouse” also includes areas outside a court building where a judge conducts an event concerning a court case.
+A “courthouse” is that portion of a building used for the operation of a court, including the areas immediately outside of the building.

-A “courtroom” is an area of a courthouse or a virtual setting where a judge conducts a proceeding.
+A “courtroom” is an area of a courthouse, or a virtual setting, where a judge conducts a proceeding.

 A “judge” is a judicial officer in an appellate, superior, or limited jurisdiction court presiding over a proceeding.

-A “person” includes an individual and any entity except the court.
+A “person” is an individual or entity, but does not include court officers and staff.

-A “proceeding” is an event concerning a court case conducted in a courtroom.
+A “proceeding” is an event in a court case.

-A “recording device” is any device including a cell phone, camera, apparatus, or application (“app”), whether analog or digital, mechanical or electronic, used to capture sounds or images or otherwise record, photograph, preserve, transcribe, broadcast, transmit, or stream a proceeding or that can be used with other devices to broadcast a proceeding.
-A recording device includes a device that uses artificial intelligence.
+A “recording device” is a device that can be used to capture, store, preserve, transcribe, broadcast, transmit, or stream sounds or images.

+A “recording” is a sound or image captured, stored, preserved, broadcast, transmitted or streamed by a recording device.

-A “victim” has the same meaning as set out in Criminal Rules 1.4 and 39.
+A “victim” is defined in Arizona Rule of Criminal Procedure 1.4.

 Request to Use a Recording Device During a Proceeding.
-Except as provided in (i), a person who wishes to use a recording device during a proceeding must submit a written or electronic request to use a recording device during the proceeding, as follows:
+Except as provided in subsections (h) and (i), a person who wishes to use a recording device during a proceeding must submit a written request to do so as follows.

-Requirements for Submission of a Request.
-The person must submit the request to the judge who will conduct the proceeding, or to an office of the court authorized to receive requests under this rule.
-Submitting a request does not make that person a party to the case.
+Submitting a Request.
+The person must submit the request to the judge, or to an officer of the court authorized to receive requests under this rule.
+Submitting a request does not make the person submitting it a party to the case.

-Time Limit for Submission of a Request: A person must submit a request as set forth below:
+Time for Submitting a Request.

-If the specified proceeding is a trial, a person must submit a request no later than 7 court days before the trial date.
+If the proceeding is a trial, a person must submit a request no later than 7 days before the day or days they wish to record the proceeding.

-If the proceeding is not a trial, a person must submit a request as soon as possible, and no later than 5 court days before the start of the proceeding.
+If the proceeding is not a trial, a person must submit a request no later than 5 days before the day or days they wish to record the proceeding.

-If the court schedules any proceeding on fewer than 7 court days’ notice, a person must submit the request as soon as reasonably possible before the proceeding to avoid delay or interfering with it.
+If a court provides fewer days’ notice of a proceeding than required by this rule to make a request, a person must submit a request as soon as reasonably possible.

 Court Action Upon Receiving a Request.
-The court must promptly notify the parties and the victim’s attorney, if any, in writing of its receipt of a request to use a recording device.
-The court’s notice must specify a deadline for submitting an objection.
-The judge must promptly hold a hearing if the judge intends to deny a timely request or a portion of the request, or if a party objects to a request.
-The judge may deny an untimely request without conducting a hearing.
-This rule does not preclude a judge from granting an untimely request that would otherwise be granted if it were timely made.
+A court must promptly provide notice to the parties and any victim’s attorney that it has received a request.
+The notice must specify a deadline for submitting an objection to a request.
+A judge must hold a hearing if the judge intends to deny all or part of a timely request, or if a party objects to a request.
+A judge may grant an untimely request.
+A judge may deny an untimely request without conducting a hearing.

 Time for a Party to Object to a Request.
+A party’s objection to a request must be in writing or on the record as follows.

-Family Law and Protective Order Cases. a party in a family law case, or a protective order case as defined in Rule 4 of the Arizona Rules of Protective Order Procedure, may object to the use of a recording device at any time.
+Family Law and Protective Order Cases.
+At any time, a party in a family law case, or a protective order case under Rule 4 of the Arizona Rules of Protective Order Procedure, may object to the use of a recording device at any time.